 In the past, between 25 and 35 organisations were selected for funding each year.
-The call for proposals for funding in 2020-2021 will be published in March 2019.
+The call for proposals for funding in 2021-2022 will be published on 2 April 2020.

 A list of NGOs funded in 2018 and 2019 is available here.

 The LIFE programme also provides operating grants for European non-governmental organisations (NGOs).

 To check the eligibility of your organisation for future calls, please read carefully the eligibility criteria.
 Any applicant must: